Located at EMCC's Golden Triangle campus

 Early College High Schools are small schools, usually located on a community college campus.
 The four-year program is designed to enable students to earn both a high school diploma and an associate's degree, or up to two years of credit toward a bachelor's degree.

-Nationwide, there are more than 200 early colleges, but the Golden Triangle Early College High School (ECHS) will be the first early college model of its kind in Mississippi.
+Nationwide, there are more than 200 early colleges, but the Golden Triangle Early College High School (ECHS) was the first early college model of its kind in Mississippi.
+There are now four in Mississippi.

 The Golden Triangle ECHS is a partnership among East Mississippi Community College, the Mississippi Department of Education, and Mississippi State University.
 It opened its doors on EMCC's Golden Triangle campus in August 2015.

-A group of 61 freshmen was admitted for the 2015-16 school year, and a new group of 60 freshmen will be admitted for the 2016-17 school year.
+The first class of 61 freshmen was admitted for the 2015-16 school year.
+They were joined by and a new group of 60 freshmen for the 2016-17 school year.

 The aim of the early college model is to graduate students who earn a high school diploma as well as two years of transferable college credit or an associate’s degree, all at no cost to their families.